Neurofeedback Can Help Improve Brain Development

 The Training is Fun

-For the patient, all that is needed is for them to sit back, relax, and watch a video or movie they find interesting.
+For the client, all that is needed is for them to sit back, relax, and watch a video or movie they find interesting.
 While they watch the video, our computers will be measuring their brainwave activity.
 If they lose focus due to too many Delta waves, the movie dims and the sound drops down.
 This dimming acts as feedback to the brain, letting it know it`s going too slowly.

 Over time the continuous feedback helps the brain to develop new, more efficient neural pathways.
 As a result, they are able to think and communicate more clearly!